hashicorp/vault/website/source/guides/encryption/index.html.md

 Vault provides Encryption as a Service (EaaS) to enables security teams to fortify data during transit and at rest.
-So even if an intrusion occurs, your data is encrypted with AES 256-bit CBC encryption (TLS in transit).
-Even if an attacker were able to access the raw data, they would only have encrypted bits.
+So even if an intrusion occurs, your data is encrypted and the attacker would never get a hold of the raw data.
-This means attackers would need to compromise multiple systems before exfiltrating data.

 This guide walks you through Encryption as a Service topics.